-The production parameters for Standard Robots are as follows:
+The production parameters for Standard are as follows:

-Table 2-6 Standard Production Parameters
+Table 2-6 Standard production parameters

-Item Limit Notes

-Operating Mode There is no limit.
-One remote control and one Custom Controller can be configured at most -

-Maximum Power Supply Capacity (Wh) 265 -

-Maximum Power Supply Voltage (V) 30 -

-Strength Free-falling from a vertical altitude of 0.2 m three times without any -

-Item Limit Notes damage to any part of the body Launching Mechanism A Fixed 17mm Launching Mechanism The Optional 17mm Launching Mechanism can be mounted. - Maximum Weight (kg) 25 Includes battery weight, but not the weight of the Referee System Maximum Initial Size (mm, LWH) 600600500 Its orthographic projection on the ground should not exceed a 600600 square Maximum Expansion Size (mm, LWH) 800800800 Its orthographic projection on the ground should not exceed a 800800 square Referee System Small Armor Module (Balancing Standard Robots shall be installed with Large Armor Modules) Speed Monitor Module (17mm Projectile) VTM Transmitter RFID Interaction Module Positioning System Module Main Controller Module Power Management Module Light Indicator Module 17mm Fluorescent Projectile Energy-Charging Device The Referee System of a Balancing Standard Robot weighs 2.60 kg, while those of Regular Standard Robots weigh 3.25 kg.
+Item Limit Notes Operating Mode There is no restrictions.
+One remote control and one Custom Controller can be configured at most - Maximum Power Supply Capacity (Wh) 265 - Maximum Power Supply Voltage (V) 30 - Strength Free-falling from a vertical altitude of 0.2 m three times without any damage to any part of the body - Launching Mechanism A Fixed 17mm Launching Mechanism The Optional 17mm Launching Mechanism can be mounted. - Maximum Weight (kg) 25 Includes battery weight, but not the weight of the Referee System Maximum Initial Size (mm, LWH) 600600500 Its orthographic projection on the ground should not exceed a 600600 square Maximum Expansion Size (mm, LWH) 800800800 Its orthographic projection on the ground should not exceed a 800800 square Referee System Small Armor Module (Balancing Standard Robots shall be installed with Large Armor Modules) The Referee System of a Balancing Standard Robot weighs 2.60 kg, while those of Regular Standard Robots weigh 3.25 kg.